Chirayinkeezhu taluk

-Chirayinkeezhu Taluk is a Taluk (tehsil) in Thiruvananthapuram district in the Indian state of Kerala.
-It is shares border with Varkala Taluk in North and with Thiruvananthapuram Taluk in South.
-It comprises 12 panchayats and Attingal Municipality.
-Chirayinkeezhu taluk is the birthplace of a host of illustrious personalities like the painter Raja Ravi Varma, the great poet and social reformer Kumaran Asan and Prem Nazir etc.
+Chirayinkeezhu Taluk is a taluk in the district of Thiruvananthapuram in the Indian state of Kerala.
+It shares a land border with Varkala Taluk to the North and Thiruvananthapuram Taluk to the South.
+It comprises 12 panchayats as well as Attingal Municipality.
+Chirayinkeezhu taluk is the birthplace of several distinguished personalities, including the renowned painter Raja Ravi Varma, poet and social reformer Kumaran Asan, and the actor Prem Nazir.

 Settlements

-There are 16 villages and one municipalities are in the taluk.
+There are 16 villages and one municipality in the taluk.